 This resource is for your students.
 They can scroll through a list of advocacy campaigns and when they choose to take part in a campaign, they're not only making an impact, they're also entering to earn scholarships.
-Many of the current featured campaigns center around racial justice and COVID-19 Relief, as demonstrated by the example to the right.
+Many of the current featured campaigns center around racial and social justice, as demonstrated by the example to the right.
 Students can simply select "Get Started" to learn more about a specific campaign and begin to take action for the cause.

 Journal Research Articles